Skip to content

 (assoc keymap :d 4) ; => {:a 1, :b 2, :c 3, :d 4}

-But remember, clojure types are immutable!
+But remember, Clojure types are immutable!

 keymap ; => {:a 1, :b 2, :c 3}

-Use dissoc to remove keys
+Use dissoc function to remove keys from a hash-map

 (dissoc keymap :a :b) ; => {:c 3}